Lewellen Public Records Directory

 Criminal Records

 The criminal records ecosystem in Garden County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Garden County Sheriff's Office maintains these records, while the Nebraska State Patrol provides additional resources for background checks.
-Residents can request criminal records through the Sheriff's Office or the Nebraska Bureau of Investigation, which offers comprehensive background checks for employment or personal purposes.
+Residents can request criminal records through the Sheriff's Office or the Nebraska State Patrol, which offers background checks for employment or personal purposes.
 The state also maintains a public database for sex offender information, accessible to Garden County residents.

 Public Records Access